OMEA Honors Capital University's Jim Swearingen for Distinguished Service

 The application form is available online.

 The admission committee considers the entire portfolio that a candidate brings to the table.
 Each component is important.
 We consider your work experience, your undergraduate experience, your references, your essay and if necessary your GMAT score.
 All of these factors are weighed in our decision.
 Active, outcomes-based learning depends upon having the right mix of people in the classroom.

 Not everyone does well as an undergraduate.
 Perhaps you were focused on a sport.
 Perhaps the independence of college life was exhilarating.
 Whatever the reason, do not worry.
 Your undergraduate experience is only one piece of the puzzle.

 One of the advantages of a small university is that the admissions process is quick.
 Once we have all the components of your application we can usually make a decision in less than a week.

 The answer to this question depends upon you!
 However, most Capital MBA students complete their coursework in approximately two calendar years.
-In order to accomplish this goal, you must take two courses almost every trimester.
-You may take up to five years to complete the core program.
+In order to accomplish this goal, you must take two courses or 6 credit hours every trimester.
+You may take up to five years to complete the program.

-Every core (required) course is offered every single term.
+Every required foundation course is offered every single term.
 In the fall and the spring trimesters each course is always offered the same evening.
 For example, MBA 710 is offered on Thursday night every fall and spring trimester.
 It is also offered every summer, alternating between the first and second half of the term